A Portfolio Choice Problem Under Risk Capacity Constraint: Introduction

-Since the dollar invested in the stock is always a constant $L$ when the portfolio wealth is higher than a threshold $W^*$, this threshold $W^*$ measures the expected lump sum of the spending in the retirement period.
-Intuitively, when the portfolio worths more than this threshold, the retiree aims to protect the portfolio by investing only a fixed amount of $L$ in the stock market without losing the living standard.
-By implementing this {\em contingent constant-dollar strategy},\footnote{In a classical constant-dollar strategy, the dollar invested in the risky asset is always fixed.
-In contrast, by a contingent constant-dollar strategy in this paper we mean a fixed dollar is invested in the risky asset if and only if the portfolio value is higher than a threshold.} the retiree sells the stock when the stock market moves high, which is consistent with the retirement portfolio's decumulation process.
-In contrast, investing for retirement is an accumulating asset process.
+Second, since the dollar invested in the stock is always a constant $L$ when the portfolio wealth is higher than a threshold $W^*$, this threshold $W^*$ measures the expected lump sum of the spending in the retirement period.
+Intuitively, when the portfolio is worth more than this threshold, the retiree aims to protect the portfolio by investing only a fixed amount of $L$ in the stock market without losing the living standard.
+This {\em contingent constant-dollar strategy} is thus a buffer-invest strategy: when the wealth is below the target, the retired invests; and if the wealth is above the target, the retire will dis-invest more on the stock market.
+In a classical constant-dollar strategy, the dollar invested in the risky asset is always fixed.
+In contrast, by a contingent constant-dollar strategy in this paper we mean a fixed dollar is invested in the risky asset only when the portfolio value is higher than a threshold.
+It is also different from the constant proportion portfolio insurance strategy in Black and Perold (1992) and El Karoui and Jeanblanc-Picque (1998), which is interpreting by a put option on the Merton-type portfolio and the underlying Merton-type portfolio.
+See Carroll (1997) for a buffer-stock saving theory under the permanent income hypothesis.
+Our result is consistent with the retirement portfolio's {\bf decumulation} process.
+In contrast, investing for (before) retirement is an {\em accumulating} asset process.

-{\em Third}, the portfolio is {\em nearly independent} of the stock market when the retiree's portfolio worths sufficiently to embrace the living standard; therefore, reducing the retiree's living standard risk.
-As a comparison, we solve an optimal portfolio choice problem by imposing a standard leverage constraint on the percentage of the wealth in the stock market.
-We demonstrate that the optimal portfolio under the leverage constraint moves precisely in the stock movement direction, which is a severe concern of the standard living risk in a stressed market period.
+Third, the portfolio is nearly {\em independent} of the stock market when the retiree's portfolio is worth sufficiently embracing the living standard.
+Moreover, the portfolio risk is also nearly zero if the retiree's portfolio wealth is high enough.
+Therefore, the retiree's living standard risk is reduced substantially under the risk capacity constraint.

+Fourth, we demonstrate that the {\em sub-optimality} of the annuity, a popular insurance product for a retiree.
+Annuities are the perfect financial vehicle to counter only the mortality risk.
+However, due to unexpected costs or shock, non-annuitized wealth could be needed to cover the bill.
+From a portfolio choice perspective, we demonstrate that the annuity is not optimal since the optimal consumption should depend on wealth by incorporating a risk capacity constraint.
+The relationship between the consumption rate and wealth is highly non-linear but implementable.